 For most users, GGUF via Ollama is simpler and well-supported.
 MLX format (used via mlx-lm or LM Studio's MLX backend) can be 10–20% faster on M4 for certain models because it's optimized for Apple Silicon at a lower level.
 Both formats run the same models — pick based on your tooling preference.

-Is Qwen3 8B better than Llama 3.1 8B?
+Is Qwen3.5 9B better than Qwen3 8B?

 Have questions?
 Reach out on X/Twitter